Custom Letterpress, Cute Cards, Stylish Invitations: These Are the Best Online Stationery Stores

 Why we chose it: It’s the place to turn for hyper-specific celebratory needs.

 Not going home for Thanksgiving?
 A cute card won’t replace you at the dinner table, but it will be a sweet surprise in the mailbox.
 Misread an email and need to smooth things over with a coworker?
 There’s a card for that, too.
 Based in New York City, Greenwich Letterpress was founded by two sisters in 2005.
 The shop carries more than 700 greeting cards for any and all occasions, plus a large selection of postcards and neon notebooks from a Portuguese brand that’s been in business since 1918.
-Greenwich also does custom stationery and wedding invites using a letterpress.
+Greenwich also creates custom stationery and wedding invites using a letterpress.

 Best Collaborations: Papier